Andrew St.Pierre White’s books

 Gwynn White’s books

-To Africa and Back
+To Africa and Back.

+This is Andrew’s latest travel memoir.
 With a notepad in one hand and a camera in the other, best-loved adventure travel journalist Andrew St Pierre White spent four decades exploring wild Africa.
 In To Africa And Back, he spins a humorous and sometimes poignant yarn about those travels.
 Photographs enrich each story.

 Torn Trousers: A True Story of Courage and Adventure: How A Couple Sacrificed Everything To Escape to Paradise